Honey-buzzard in Greater London

 The bias to W/SW London reflects where NR's relations live, in Ealing, Kingston upon Thames, Turnham Green, rather than where the birds are actually found.
 NR has found juveniles at 2 sites in late August/early September where breeding is probable: Ruislip Woods and Osterley Park.
 Ruislip Woods, which holds breeding Hobby, could be viewed as a north-easterly extension by c8km of the South Bucks breeding area.
 Osterley Park is more detached, c18km south-east of Black Park and with no contiguous suitable habitat between them.
 With no adults seen through lack of observations earlier in the season, it is not possible to be sure that the juveniles were locally-bred.
 The evidence for local rearing at Ruislip is relatively strong with the call heard and remains found.
 Looking at the migrant sites as prospective breeding sites, Horsenden Hill does not appear to have sufficient habitat for breeding Honey-buzzard though it also holds breeding Hobby.
 Richmond Park does have enough habitat, has fairly regular sightings and on the continent, e.g. Berlin and Liège where they breed within the cities, would be likely to hold Honey-buzzard.
 Turnham Green does not offer sufficient habitat.

-The lower range for breeding Honey-buzzard pairs in London is 0 but if there is an extension into NW London from the South Bucks population centre and pairs are also found in the Walthamstow and Richmond Park areas, than the upper range may extend towards 8-10 pairs.
+The lower range for breeding Honey-buzzard pairs in London is 0 but if there is an extension into NW London from the South Bucks population centre and pairs are also found in the Walthamstow, Romford and Richmond Park areas, than the upper range may extend towards 8-10 pairs or even higher if the bird adapts to the city habitat as in parts of the continent.

 [Will be updated with any other historical information available]